-With the internet, consumers have easy access to a wide range of information to enable them to make informed decisions about the goods and services they purchase.
+Consumers have easy access to a wide range of information online to enable them to make informed decisions about the goods and services they purchase.
 So, for many businesses, their brand’s online presence and reputation is an increasingly key element of business success.

 There are many ways in which businesses can protect or enhance their brand online, including search engine optimisation, AdWords, content marketing and social media.
 However, there are also risks.
 Online infringement is becoming increasingly common, as is the misuse of trade marks or brands on social media.
 It is therefore very important that businesses have in place a clear online brand protection and management strategy and that legal advice is sought at the earliest opportunity in the event of any infringement by third parties.